Ruby Bridges Books to Include in Your Next Lesson Plan

 Lessons about diversity and inclusion allow students to engage in meaningful conversations.
 Bridges has said that she likes to write children’s books because she believes the next generation holds the power to put an end to racism.
 “I felt like there was something I needed to do — speaking to kids and sharing my story with them and helping them understand racism has no place in the minds and hearts of children,” Bridges once said.

-Shop Ruby Bridges titles below to teach students important lessons about diversity, inclusion, and bravery.
+Shop titles by and about Ruby Bridges below to teach students important lessons about diversity, inclusion, and bravery.
 You can find all books and activities at The Teacher Store.